 You can trade the election by speculating on markets such as indices, shares and forex pairs.
 FTSE 100, GBP/USD, EUR/GBP and UK stocks all tend to move in the run-up to an election, and often continue to move in the fall out of the result – meaning there is opportunity to profit from the UK general election.
 Plus, forex pairs and indices can be traded 24 hours a day*.

-CFDs enable you to profit from markets that are rising or falling during a UK general election.
-This is because with this financial derivative, you can speculate on the price of an asset without taking direct ownership of it.
+CFDs and spread bets enable you to profit from markets that are rising or falling during a UK general election.
+This is because with these financial derivatives, you can speculate on the price of an asset without taking direct ownership of it.

 This information has been prepared by IG, a trading name of IG Markets Limited.
 In addition to the disclaimer below, the material on this page does not contain a record of our trading prices, or an offer of, or solicitation for, a transaction in any financial instrument.
 IG accepts no responsibility for any use that may be made of these comments and for any consequences that result.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently any person acting on it does so entirely at their own risk.
 Any research provided does not have regard to the specific investment objectives, financial situation and needs of any specific person who may receive it.
 It has not been prepared in accordance with legal requirements designed to promote the independence of investment research and as such is considered to be a marketing communication.
 Although we are not specifically constrained from dealing ahead of our recommendations we do not seek to take advantage of them before they are provided to our clients.
 See full non-independent research disclaimer and quarterly summary.